-In fact, if you want to be one of the first traders to use the Digitex exchange, sign up to join our Early Access Waitlist right now!
+In fact, if you want to be one of the first traders to learn how to invest in futures on the Digitex exchange, sign up to join our Early Access Waitlist right now!

 You could also follow us to the Malta Blockchain Summit next month to see a live demo of the product.
 Our CEO Adam Todd will be a keynote speaker at the conference.
 During the two-day event, Adam will provide a real-time working demonstration of the Digitex Futures exchange!
 The countdown is officially on!

 During the next decade, purchasing a seat on a commodity exchange will become much less expensive as the industry is completely disrupted by commission-free exchanges like Digitex.

 Owning a seat on the exchange will be very similar to purchasing a taxicab medallion in New York City.
 Thanks to the popularity of ride-hailing services like Uber and Lyft, the demand for taxicab medallions has plummeted as much as 80% during the past five years.